Mokattam: Etymology

 The Arabic name Mokattam means cut off or broken off and apparently refers to how the low range of hills is divided into three sections.
-Paul Casanova advocated the idea that it's a corruption of an older name Maqaduniya (مقدونية), mentioned in Medieval Arabic sources, which he derives from Makhetow (Mḫꜣ.t-Tꜣ.wy), one of the names of Memphis.
+Paul Casanova advocated the idea that it is a corruption of an older name Maqaduniya (مقدونية), mentioned in Medieval Arabic sources, which he derives from Makhetow (Mḫꜣ.t-Tꜣ.wy), one of the names of Memphis.

 Landform

+The Mokattam Formation, named after the hills, outcrops throughout the plateau.
 The highest segment is a low mountain landform called Moqattam Mountain.

-In the past the low mountain range was an important ancient Egyptian quarry site for limestone, used in the construction of temples and pyramids.
+In the past the exposed Mokattam Formation was an important ancient Egyptian quarry site for limestone, used in the construction of temples and pyramids.

 Settlement

 The hills are in the region of ancient Fustat, the new capital founded by 'Amr ibn al-'As after the Muslim conquest of Egypt in 642 CE.
 The Zabbaleen people, who are an integral part of collecting and processing Cairo's municipal solid waste, live in Manshiyat Naser, Garbage City, at the foot of the Mokattam Hills.

+EMAAR Misr, the Egyptian subsidiary of the Dubai-based real estate organization Emaar Properties built Uptown Cairo in Mokattam.

 Municipal district and population

 The Moqattam district lies in the Southern Area of Cairo, Egypt.
-In 2017 it had 224,138 residents in its 10 shiakhas:
+In 2017, it had 224,138 residents in its 10 shiakhas:

 Sports

-In Mokkattam like other places in Cairo the locals support either Al Ahly SC or El Zamalek, yet Mokkattam itself has a football team that plays in the Egyptian third division called Masr Le El Tammeen.
+In Mokkattam, like other places in Cairo, the locals support either Al Ahly SC or El Zamalek, yet Mokkattam itself has a football team that plays in the Egyptian third division called Misr Insurance (Masr Le El Tammeen).
 Moreover, the top division club Al Mokawloon Al Arab SC actually lies on the border of the Mokkattam mountain.